Back

 Tapping apps for revenue

-According to forecasts, together App Store developers in 2022 will earn some $75.7 billion.
-The bulk of this is destined to go to creators of the more popular apps such as TikTok, Instagram, Tinder or Snapchat.
+According to forecasts, the App Store is expected to generate $185 billion in revenue by 2025.
+The bulk of this is destined to go to creators of the more popular apps such as TikTok, Instagram, Tinder, or Snapchat.
 The main engine of such performance is, of course, useful functions, but monetization also contributes much to a project’s success.

 See also How to attract newbies to the sophisticated investment world with proper UI/UX.
 Purrweb's case